 If you click the View Certificate button shown in the screenshot above, you can view all the details of the certificate, such as when it was issued, who issued the certificate, how long it is valid, and so on.
 You can also see the address for Microsoft Windows Component Publisher, such as the street name, city and country.

 Microsoft Windows Verification Intermediate PCA and Microsoft Windows Verification PCA has issued the Microsoft Windows Component Publisher certificates.
-You can also view the details of the issuer by clicking the View Certificate button shown in the screencap above.
+You can also view the details of the issuer by clicking the View Certificate button shown in the screenshot above.

-The FreeFixer tool treats files from Microsoft Windows Component Publisher as trusted, which means that the Microsoft Windows Component Publisher files will appear with a green background and that there's no removal checkbox for the file.
+The FreeFixer tool treats files from Microsoft Windows Component Publisher as safe, which means that the Microsoft Windows Component Publisher files will appear with a green background and that there's no removal checkbox for the file.
 However, as you can see in the scan results below, a few of the anti-virus scanners detects the Microsoft Windows Component Publisher file(s).
 My guess is that those detections are incorrect and that the files are safe.
 It is unlikely that Microsoft Windows Component Publisher would ship a malware file.

 |Detection Ratio||File Name|

-Here's the detection names for the Microsoft Windows Component Publisher files.
+Here is the detection names for the Microsoft Windows Component Publisher files.
 I have grouped the detection names by each scanner engine.
 Thanks to VirusTotal for the scan results.

 |Emsisoft||Gen:Variant.Kazy.327376 (B), Android.Adware.Wallap.A (B), Gen:Variant.Strictor.47446 (B)|

-|TheHacker||Trojan/Generic.nodef, Trojan/Downloader.Geral.ngf, Trojan/Fesber.a, Trojan/PSW.LdPinch.andx|
+|TheHacker||Trojan/Generic.nodef, Trojan/Fesber.a, Trojan/Downloader.Geral.ngf, Trojan/PSW.LdPinch.andx|